YagizBasaran/ai-dj/README.md

 ## 2.1.
 Development (Instant Reload)

 - Download Docker to your computer and open it.
+Then from your terminal (Git Bash prefered), run the command below in the project folder.

 ```bash
 docker compose up --build dev